satwikkansal/wtfpython/README.md

 * `int('١٢٣٤٥٦٧٨٩')` returns `123456789` in Python 3.
 In Python, Decimal characters include digit characters, and all characters that can be used to form decimal-radix numbers, e.g. U+0660, ARABIC-INDIC DIGIT ZERO.
 Here's an [interesting story](http://chris.improbable.org/2014/8/25/adventures-in-unicode-digits/) related to this behavior of Python.

-* You can seperate numeric literals with underscores (for better readablity) from Python 3 onwards.
+* You can separate numeric literals with underscores (for better readability) from Python 3 onwards.

      ```py
      >>> six_million = 6_000_000